-Glen Cottages is a two-storey extension project we completed last year near Bristol - transforming an old stone cottage.
-Read all about it and see more photos here
+Glen Cottages is a two-storey extension project we completed last year just outside Bristol, transforming an old stone cottage.
+Read all about it and see more photos here.

 The sedum roof is now on at Woodlands Eco Home in Gloucestershire and looks fantastic -great work from all the team and Poole Single Ply Roofing Systems!